What Is The Best Magnesium Supplement?

 The Fundamental Role Of Magnesium

 I say magnesium is one of the most important nutrients in the human body all the time and there is a HUGE reason for this.
 One of the biggest predictors of your overall well-being is your body’s ability to create and utilize energy.
-From a cellular level, this energy comes in the form of a molecule called ATP (adenosine triphosphate).
+From a cellular level, this energy is created in the mitochondria in the form of a molecule called ATP (adenosine triphosphate).

 Your body is constantly operating within a balance of breaking down and rebuilding itself, a principal called homeostasis.
 On a very basic level, when you are breaking down faster than you are rebuilding, you have disease.
 When you are rebuilding as quickly as you are breaking down, you are thriving, adapting, and becoming stronger.